lucianhu/tutorialSVcalling/README.md

 Data access: https://www.ebi.ac.uk/ena/browser/view/PRJEB2793?show=publications

 Normal (ERR059355) and cancer (ERR063457) samples had their DNA data pre-processed (upstream DNA analysis) and were mapped to chromosome 5 of whole GRCh38 reference genome.
-Please review prior CNV lectures to learn more about how it worked.
+Please review prior CNV lectures to learn more about how they worked.

 ```bash
 # Download raw data for BAM files of short reads